 Users have a need to exchange laboratory order data between ambulatory care EHRs and laboratories.

 An EHR system has the ability to manage a laboratory order, including generating the laboratory requisition and sending it to a laboratory.

+Requisitions are defined by laboratory practice and their exact instantiation is determined by trading partner agreement.

 An EHR system is capable of generating an order electronically and is capable of receiving and processing acknowledgements, results and cancellations.